 Washington Square Park

-Washington Square Park is named for George Washington (1732-1799), who served as Commander-in-Chief of the Continental Army during the Revolutionary War and presided over the Constitutional Convention in Philadelphia in 1787.
-On April 30, 1789, six years after the victory of the colonists, Washington was inaugurated in New York City as the first President of the United States.
-He served for two four-year terms.
+Washington Square Park is named for George Washington (1732-1799), the commander of the Continental Army, who was inaugurated in New York City as the first President of the United States on April 30, 1789.

-The site was used as the Washington Military Parade Ground in 1826, and became a public park in 1827.
-Following this designation, a number of wealthy and prominent families, escaping the disease and congestion of downtown Manhattan, moved into the area and built the distinguished Greek Revival mansions that still line the square’s north side.
-One of these provided the setting for Henry James’ 1880 novel, Washington Square.
-In 1835, the park also hosted the first public demonstration of the telegraph by Samuel F.B.
-Morse, a professor at New York University, which is adjacent to the park.
+Used first as the Washington Military Parade Ground in 1826, the site became a public park in 1827.
+Following this designation, prominent families, wanting to escape the disease and congestion of downtown Manhattan, moved into the area and built the distinguished Greek Revival mansions that still line the square’s north side.
+In 1838 the park hosted the first public demonstration of the telegraph by Samuel F.B.
+Morse.

-Other monuments in this park are J.Q.A.
-Ward’s bust of steel manufacturer Alexander Lyman Holley (1890), Giovanni Turini’s statue of Italian nationalist leader Giuseppe Garibaldi (1888), a World War I flagpole, and the central fountain which was moved here from Fifth Avenue and 59th Street in the mid 1870s.
+Other monuments in this park are John Quincy Adams Ward’s bust of steel innovator Alexander Lyman Holley (1890), Giovanni Turini’s statue of Italian-nationalist leader Giuseppe Garibaldi (1888), a World War I commemorative flagpole, and the central fountain which was moved from Fifth Avenue and 59th Street in the mid-1870s.

 Directions to Washington Square Park